Wondering about the eviction process in Arizona?

 A lease runs for a specific period of time.
 If a tenant overstays the term, they are referred to as a “holdover tenant.”
 In Arizona, a landlord must give a tenant notice before trying to evicting them.

-The specific Arizona lease termination notice to give them depends on the type of agreement.
+Under the Arizona law, the specific Arizona lease termination notice to give them depends on the type of agreement.
 If it’s a week-to-week tenancy, the landlord must give the tenant a 10-Day Notice to Quit.
 If tenants pay monthly rent, the landlord must serve them a 30-Day Notice to Quit.

 Violating habitability codes.